Dental Implants in Edmonton

 Dental Implant & Crown from $2900!

-If you are missing one or more of your natural teeth and you are concerned about the functional and aesthetic challenges this poses, you may be considering a dental implant.
-If you are considering your options as far as dentures or implants, it is important to understand the facts.
-The reality is that while dentures have been routinely offered to those who can no longer support their natural teeth, they represent a significant change in lifestyle.
+The reality is that while dentures have been routinely offered to those who can no longer support their natural teeth, they represent a significant lifestyle change.
 First, dentures require a good fit to make them comfortable.
 Unfortunately, denture wearers know that even if dentures fit well when you get them, the shape of your dental arches will change with time resulting in multiple fittings and potential discomfort.

 What is the Cost of Dental Implants?

 Dental implants are costly and should be considered an investment in your health and wellness.
 Single implants start at around $3000.00 each in Canada and may go up for multiple implants or a full mouth restoration.

 The cost of implants is heavily influenced by the number of materials required as well as the skill required to perform the dental implant procedure.
 In some cases, patients may require bone grafting before getting dental implants due to insufficient jawbone support.

 Every patient’s requirements are unique so we recommend you speak with one of our dentists at Life Dentistry to get more information.

 If you have already been quoted by another dentist, we offer a complimentary consultation to provide a second opinion to be sure you are getting the best options available.

 Teeth implants can be adapted to suit the particular needs of a patient.
 While single implants can be installed as needed, they can also be adapted to provide full mouth restorations as seen in all-on-four implants.
 In this case, implants are installed in the four quadrants of each dental arch and they are used to support a full set of false teeth.
 All-on-four implants effectively support the bite force needs of the whole jaw bone, so you will not have any worries about bone resorption.